-Drop your jaw at incredible park vistas as you travel up to the Radio Tower.
+Drop your jaw at incredible park vistas as you travel up 8,100 feet in elevation.
 It’s like taking a ride through a real-life Jurassic Park, minus the dinosaurs (oh they’re here, all right — they’re just long dead by now).

 Make your way to scenic panoramas of the east fork of the Virgin River and learn how the Native Americans and early settlers lived in this rough terrain.
 Keep your camera ready for real, actual wildlife (sorry, no animatronic animals in this park).

 Have you ever asked yourself, “When should I do a Jeep tour at Zion?”
 Let us tell you, dear friend.
 The answer is sunset.
 Taking in the pastel hues at dusk over the western horizon is part of a life well-lived.